-This test helps in determining the hardness of paint coat.
+This test helps in determining the hardness of the paint coat.

-This test helps in determining the thickness of paint plating, coatings and galvanizing on iron steel.
+This test helps in determining the thickness of paint plating, coatings and galvanization on iron steel.

 Test Method: IS: 6745-1972

 This test helps in determining the resistance of organic coatings by controlled condensation.
-Condensation is produced by exposing the test surface of the sample to a heated, saturated mixture of air and water vapor, while the reverse side of the sample is cooled to room temperature air.
+Condensation is produced by exposing the test surface of the sample to a heated, saturated mixture of air and water vapour, while the reverse side of the sample is cooled under an air of room temperature air.